trafiklab/trafiklab.se/content/data/our-data-and-apis/gtfs/gtfs-regional/gtfs-regional-realtime.md

 title: Realtime data
 ---

-{% hint style="info" %} For technical details about HTTP headers, URLs, and response structures, please use the OpenAPI Specification available on our developer portal. {% endhint %}
+{{% info %}} For technical details about HTTP headers, URLs, and response structures, please use the OpenAPI Specification available on our developer portal. {{% /info %}}

 ## Retrieving real-time data